The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for non-rotating Plane Couette Flow

 We first check the effect of modulation on the flow structures by showing the streamwise and spanwise spectra of the streamwise velocity in Figure \ref{fig:specro0}.
 The periodic modulation does not introduce significant modifications of the energy spectra at the mid-gap.
 Only a small degree of variation between the cases, especially at the low wavenumber end can be seen, and among these there is no discernible pattern of behavior as the curves are not ordered by $Wo$.
 This is similar as to what was seen for $Nu$, where no discernible pattern could be seen as $Wo$ was changed.
 We also note that for the streamwise spectra $\Phi_{xx}^x$, the unmodulated case is closest of all to the lowest $Wo$ curve ($Wo=44$), something which is unexpected.
-Due to the absence of obvious patterns, we may attribute these differences to lack of statistics.
+Due to the absence of obvious patterns, we may attribute these differences to insufficient temporal convergence of the statistics shown in the graphs.

 To understand how the modulation is transferred through the flow, we turn towards the streamwise velocity field itself.
 To isolate the effect of the modulation from the turbulent background fluctuations, we first average the field in the span- and stream-wise directions.
 A space-time visualization of the result in shown in the left panel of Figure \ref{fi:averagev}.
 The modulation imposed by the unsteady boundary condition can be clearly seen.
 Due to the turbulent fluctuations, the average velocities are not periodic.
 To separate the effect introduced by the periodic motion of the wall, we conduct a phase average over several of the periods simulated.
 This reduces the temporal domain to $0\leq t/T < 1$, resulting in a phase-averaged velocity field that we denote as $\bar{u}(y,t/T)$.
 We show a space-time visualization of $\bar{u}$ in the right panel of Figure \ref{fi:averagev}, where we can now clearly see how the modulation wave travels from the wall into the rest of the fluid, observing that as the distance from the wall increases, the phase lag becomes larger.